dschoon/react-waves/README.md

 This component was originally based off of the work done in [react-wavesurfer](https://github.com/mspae/react-wavesurfer) by [@mspae](https://github.com/mspae) (and [others](<(https://github.com/mspae/react-wavesurfer/graphs/contributors)>)).
 After wavesurfer-js released version 2, and the react-wavesurfer projected became unmaintained, I decided that it was safer to start my own version that I had better control over.

-#### Version 3
+#### Version 4.x

-To align this component nicer with the base [wavesurfer.js](https://github.com/katspaugh/wavesurfer.js) project, I've decided to skip version 2 and go straight to version 3.
+To align this component nicer with the base [wavesurfer.js](https://github.com/katspaugh/wavesurfer.js) project, I decided to skip version 2 and go straight to version 3.
+With wavesurfer now on version 4, we have made the necessary updates and are now also on v4.

 #### Issues